physrisk/website-source/articles/2017/plojimu-atsistojus-modelis.md

 The model
 ---------

-Imagine we have a square auditorium of certain size (it is choosable in the app below).
+Imagine we have a square auditorium of certain size (it is adjustable in the app below).
 All of the chair in the auditorium are taken by agents, who have to decide to join standing ovation (green) or not to (red).
 Of course in real world people would eventually leave the auditorium (and